scottprahl/pypolar/README.rst

 pypolar
 =======

-A basic collection of routines to track and visualize polarization through polarizers and birefringent elements.
-Some basic ellipsometry support is also included.
+A collection of routines to track and visualize polarization through polarizers and birefringent elements.
+Some ellipsometry support is also included.

 There are four numeric modules